 But how it is stimulated?

-An increased level of Ca++ indicates that cell is functionally active such as muscle cells, glandular cells, nerve cells, etc. other stimulatory factors are increased levels of ADP, NAD+ which show cells are deficient in energy and need energy.
+An increased level of Ca++ indicates that the cell is functionally active such as muscle cells, glandular cells, nerve cells, etc. Other stimulatory factors are increased levels of ADP and NAD+ which show cells are deficient in energy and need energy.

 And how it is inhibited?